-This grain has a nutty flavour and is well-liked amongst the kids; it is also one of the few grains that are rich in protein.
-You can give it to your toddler in many ways such as in pancakes, muffins, smoothies and casseroles.
+This grain has a nutty flavour and is well-liked amongst kids.
+It is also one of the few grains that are rich in protein.
+You can give it to your toddler in many ways such as in pancakes, muffins, smoothies, and casseroles.

 8. Protein Powder

-Though this was never done before, now experts say it is okay to give your child some protein powder for babies as a supplement for protein if you feel your child needs more.
-Make some protein shakes for toddlers using milk, their favourite fruit and the protein powder.
+Though this was never done before, now experts say it is okay to give your child some protein powder for babies as a supplement for protein, if you feel your child needs more protein.
+Make some protein shakes for toddlers using milk, their favourite fruit, and the protein powder.
+You can also put in dry fruits.
 There are protein supplements for babies that can help in case they are not getting enough.

-Each child is unique, and the proper protein amount can sometimes depend on your child’s weight and health.
-It is best to stick to a healthy and balanced diet in order to ensure the ideal amount of protein for your child.
+Each child is unique, and his required protein amount can sometimes depend on his weight and health.
+It is best to stick to a healthy and balanced diet in order to ensure that your child is getting an ideal amount of protein.